bpanel-org/bpanel/README.md

 To spin up your webapp, server, a bcoin node on regtest, and generate 50 regtest BTC for your primary wallet, clone & navigate to this repo then:
-1. Run `npm run install` to create a secrets.env file.
+1. Run `npm install` to create a secrets.env file.
 2. Run `docker-compose up -d` (add `--build` if you install more dependencies)
 3. Navigate to http://localhost:5000 to see your webapp.
 Requests to `\node` will get get forwarded to your bcoin node.